husarion/rosbot-xl-autonomy/README.md

 ## Flashing the ROSbot's Firmware

-To flash the Micro-ROS based firmware for STM32F4 microcontroller responisble for low-level functionalities of ROSbot XL, execute in the ROSbot's shell:
+To flash the Micro-ROS based firmware for STM32F4 microcontroller responsible for low-level functionalities of ROSbot XL, execute in the ROSbot's shell:

 ```bash
 docker stop rosbot-xl microros 2>/dev/null || true && \